Minkowski's question-mark function: Definition and intuition

-Analogously to the way the question-mark function reinterprets continued fractions as binary numbers, the Cantor function can be understood as reinterpreting ternary numbers as binary numbers.
+A quadratic irrational number $x$ is represented by a periodic continued fraction, so the value of the question-mark function on $x$ is a periodic binary fraction and thus a non-dyadic rational number.

 Self-symmetry

 The question mark is clearly visually self-similar.
 A monoid of self-similarities may be generated by two operators S and R acting on the unit square and defined as follows:

 Visually, S shrinks the unit square to its bottom-left quarter, while R performs a point reflection through its center.

 A point on the graph of ? has coordinates (x, ?(x)) for some x in the unit interval.
 Such a point is transformed by S and R into another point of the graph, because ? satisfies the following identities for all x ∈ [0, 1]: